 Stella and Chewy’s Meal Mixer Superblends Dog Food receives the Advisor’s top rating of 5 stars.

-The Stella and Chewy’s Meal Mixer Superblends product line includes four freeze-dried raw recipes.
+The Stella and Chewy’s Meal Mixer Superblends product line includes 4 freeze-dried, raw dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.